protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 if its value is `null`, it will be interpreted as the corresponding [default value](#optional).

-A proto2 field that is defined with the `optional` keyword supports field presence.
-Fields that have a value set and that support field presence always include the field value in the JSON-encoded output, even if it is the default value.
+Singular fields that have a value set and that support field presence always include the field value in the JSON-encoded output, even if it is the default value.